EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Data Publishers generate notifications and publish them from the MQTT broker within their Data Supply Component (“Local Broker”).
 Event-driven triggers, like data updates or file arrivals, can automate notification publishing.

 WIS 2.0 Global Brokers subscribe to those notifications and redistribute them at scale.
-Notifications must be published to the correct topic, as defined in the WIS2 Topic Hierarchy specification (also see section <<topic-hierarchy for message publication>>).
+Notifications must be published to the correct topic, as defined in the WIS2 Topic Hierarchy specification (also see section [Topic Hierarchy for Message Publication](#topic-hierarchy-for-message-publication)).

 Data Consumers subscribe to the WIS 2.0 Global Brokers to receive notifications about new and updated data and metadata.
 WIS 2.0 recommends that Data Consumer subscribe to at least two Global Brokers for resilience.